On the number of Regge trajectories for dual amplitudes: Discussion

 \paragraph{External spinning particles} We looked at the specific case of dual model amplitudes with external scalars.
 What if the external particles now have spin $J_0$?
 For instance, what about a four-vector boson or four-graviton amplitude?
 In this case, the spin-$J_0$--spin-$J_0$--spin-$J$ vertex is comprised of more tensorial combinations, and we do not merely decompose on Legendre polynomials but on Wigner $d$-matrices, see e.g.~\cite{Bern:2021ppb}.
 For gravitons, we could also not keep the colour-ordering assumption and should include explicitly the $u$-channel poles.

 We have not studied this case in detail but we expect that it should be ruled out, too.
-This expectation derives from the similarity between adding more trajectories and adding tensor structures: any finite number should not allow for reggeization of amplitudes with external spinning particles.
+This expectation derives from the similarity between adding more trajectories and adding tensor structures: any finite number should not allow for the presence of Regge poles in amplitudes with external spinning particles.
 In particular, the crucial argument of our proof relies on the convergence of the $s$-channel pole expansion in $t$ the cross channel, which forces the residue coefficients to be exponentially suppressed.
-Since Wigner $d$-matrices are also hyper-geometric functions, we would expect the same kind of exponential growth, forcing a similar exponential decay of the coefficients, which would then, in turn, give rise to regular partial waves.
+Since Wigner $d$-matrices are also hypergeometric functions, we would expect the same kind of exponential growth, forcing a similar exponential decay of the coefficients, which would then, in turn, give rise to regular partial wave coefficients.
 A more precise argument could be made using the results of~\cite{Balasubramanian:2021act}, where it was shown how to decompose the spinning amplitudes on scalar amplitudes.

 \paragraph{Regge cuts, relaxing narrow-width approximation.} Finally, it would be very interesting to extend our work to the case of non-pure-meromorphic amplitudes and describe resonances with a non-vanishing width, amplitudes with cuts and Regge cuts, etc. Some remarks had been made in the past in~\cite{atkinson_conditions_1968,Atkinson:1969fe} and it would be interesting to revisit this story within the modern perspective of the $S$-matrix bootstrap.
 For instance, it is not obvious that a single Regge pole and a Regge cut is a disallowed configuration, but the techniques developed in this paper would not allow us to say anything about this case.